 Overall, El Centro is committed to the cultural, social, academic, and emotional experience of students.
 The department and its programs value the students and their families at UNM.
 The work of El Centro has touched the lives of many people in the state.
-From mentoring, recruitment efforts, cultural programming, civic engagement, advocacy, student internships, professional development and emergency scholarships, El Centro is instrumental to student access and success by building strategic partnerships and supporting the development of new leaders for the future of the Latino/Hispano community.
-Our priorities are student advocacy; provide excellent, relevant and meaningful programs and services; and educate the campus community of the diverse issues that affect Latino students attending or wishing to attend UNM.
+From mentoring, recruitment efforts, cultural programming, civic engagement, advocacy, student internships, professional development and emergency scholarships emergency scholarships.
+El Centro is instrumental to student access and success by building strategic partnerships and supporting the development of new leaders for the future of the Latino/Hispano community.
+Our priorities are student advocacy, to provide excellent, relevant and meaningful programs and services, and to educate the campus community of the diverse issues that affect Latino/Hispano students attending or wishing to attend UNM.